 Special and Critical Installation Information

 Kunsan Air Base is home to the 8th Fighter Wing which is known as the “Wolf Pack”, a nickname given during the command of Colonel Robin Olds back in 1966.
-It’s one of two major Air Force installations operated by the United States in Korea.
+It is one of two major Air Force installations operated by the United States in Korea.
 It is located on the west coast of the South Korean peninsula bordered by the Yellow Sea.
-Kunsan Air Base is a remote / unaccompanied assignment and all 8 FW active duty military members must reside on the installation unless authorized by the Installation Commander (Wolf).
+Kunsan Air Base is a remote / unaccompanied assignment, and all 8 FW active-duty military members must reside on the installation unless authorized by the Installation Commander (Wolf).

-The city of approximately 272,000 people (as of Mar 2019) is located on the edge of central western coast, as a waist of the Korean peninsula, is in 2~3 hours away from anywhere in Korea (231 km away from Seoul and 337 km away from Busan).
-Many excursions awaits those interested in exploring the traditions and customs of this great country.
-The city of Gunsan itself is a very vibrant and upbeat community filled with 5 star restaurants, quaint coffee shops and numerous clothing stores.
+The city of approximately 272,000 people (as of Mar 2019) and is located on the edge of central western coast, as a waist of the Korean peninsula, is in 2~3 hours away from anywhere in Korea (231 km away from Seoul and 337 km away from Busan).
+Many excursions await those interested in exploring the traditions and customs of this great country.
+The city of Gunsan itself is a very vibrant and upbeat community filled with 5-star restaurants, quaint coffee shops and numerous clothing stores.

-The local markets are a tradition in Korea and offers many hidden treasure to include a huge variety of inexpensive clothes, kitchenware and imported products.
-These markets offers the excitement of feasting on delicious street eats; almost every type of Korean street food can be found at the market.
+The local markets are a tradition in Korea and offers many hidden treasures to include a huge variety of inexpensive clothes, kitchenware and imported products.
+These markets offer the excitement of feasting on delicious street eats; almost every type of Korean street food can be found at the market.

-The city also have a thriving fishing fleet and is an excellent place for fresh seafood.
-There are two fish markets that can be found in town; Haemang-dong and Bieung port.
+The city also has a thriving fishing fleet and is an excellent place for fresh seafood.
+There are two fish markets that can be found in town: Haemang-dong and Bieung port.
 Gunsan is known for saengseon hoe (생선회), raw sliced fish.

 The WON (Korean Currency) exchange rate varies from day to day according to market conditions; there are many online sites available to research current rates.

 When reporting to Kunsan ABUs and/or OCPs are the uniform of the day.
-It’s also recommended that you have at least one set available in your accompanied baggage.
-Kunsan AB has a high ops tempo thus your arrival could be during one of many exercises.
+It is also recommended that you have at least one set available in your accompanied baggage.
+Kunsan AB has a high ops tempo, thus your arrival could be during one of many exercises.
 Nearly all base facilities are closed during exercises to include BX and commissary.
 It is critical to coordinate your arrival with your sponsor to ensure you have the basic necessities.